“Annealing is heat treating.”

 What Temperature Should I Heat Up On to Anneal a File?

 It depends on the material you’re using and the heat source as well.
 For example, Microwave oven can reach temperature levels of up to 1650 degrees Fahrenheit if you’re willing to take the route.
 It’s ideal for 1050-grade steel.
 Highly Carbonated steel requires higher temperature.
 Smaller heat sources require more temperature before they can anneal a file for knife making.

 Are Kilns Safe?

 When you fire a kiln, you should always maintain safety precautions.
 That’s because VOCs (Volatile Organic Compounds) get released due to the high operating temperature.
 So, it can be a fire hazard if you’re not careful enough.

 My Last Words

 If you’ve endured through this piece, congrats!
-Now, you know how to anneal a file for knife making.
-Along with some tips and tricks of my own I must add.
+Now, you know how to anneal a file for knife making without any problem.
+Along with some tips and tricks of my own, I must add.
 For the most part, I concentrated on stainless steel in this article.
 However, this is not to say you cannot anneal other materials.